GABETROLL/holbertonschool-low_level_programming/README.md

 $ cd holbertonschool-low_level_programming/
 ```
 ## Usage
-Usually, ecause these are example scripts in directories, there are no ``main.c`` files.
-But you can make some on your own in each folder to test my code there.
+Sometimes, because these are example scripts in directories, there are no ``main.c`` files.
+But, you can make some on your own in each folder to test my code there.
 There are header files in (almost) all of the folders, that you can include in your ``main.c`` file:
 ```
 #include "main.h"